 Add a web application firewall to an existing resource

-If you do not have an existing Application Gateway, or want to create a new one, click Create New and on the Create a new Web Application Firewall blade, and click Microsoft - Application Gateway.
+If you do not have an existing Application Gateway, or want to create a new one, click Create New and on Create a new Web Application Firewall, and click Microsoft - Application Gateway.
 This takes you through the steps to create an application gateway.
 At this point, your web application is added as a protected resource, Security Center now tracks that this resource is protected by a web application firewall.
 This does not add it as a backend pool member.

 If you have an existing application gateway, you can choose it under Use existing solution

-Adding a web application to an application gateway through Security Center does not add the resource as a backend pool member, this must be done on the application gateway resource directly.
+Adding a web application to an application gateway through Security Center does not add the resource as a backend pool member.
+This must be done on the application gateway resource directly.

 Add a resource to an existing web application firewall